Chapter 9. Buffers and Layouts

 Yes, I know they look like tabs in any other software, ever, but that is because LazyVim has configured the buffer line to look like tabs.
 With the buffer line visible, you may actually not need to use (real) Vim tabs very often, but in Vim, tabs are a completely different concept.

 No matter how many windows you have open, there is only one buffer line.
-In the following screenshot, I have three buffers open, and two of them are visible in in separate windows, side by side.
+In the following screenshot, I have three buffers open, and two of them are visible in separate windows, side by side.
 But there is still only one buffer line along the top of the editor.

 buffer line split dark